piosierra/pantera/README.md

 ![pantera](images/pantera.svg?raw=true "pantera")
-# Transposable Elements library generation from a pangenome
+# Identification of transposable element families from pangenome polymorphisms

 A pangenome is a collection of genomes or haplotypes that can be aligned and stored as a variation graph in gfa format.
-**pantera** receives as input a list of gfa files of non overlapping variation graphs and produces a library of transposable elements found to be polymorphic on that pangenome.
+${\color{magenta}\textsf{\textbf{pantera}}}$ receives as input a list of gfa files of non overlapping variation graphs and produces a library of transposable elements found to be polymorphic on that pangenome.

 ### 1- Prepare your gfa files
 Use [**pggb**](https://pggb.readthedocs.io/) to create the pangenome from your starting genome sequences.
 In its most basic form: